SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

   JS: for (<variable> in <object>) ... (only used to iterate over all key-value pairs of an assoc array) for (<variable> of <iterable>) ...
   SCSS: @each <variable> in  <iterable>
-Some languages have collection-controlled loops that are called as methods on a collection or iterable iterable/enumerable.each(block)|Ruby somearr.forEach(anonFunc)|JS
+Some languages have collection-controlled loops that are called as methods on a collection or iterable (these are higher-order fucntions) iterable/enumerable.each(block)|Ruby somearr.forEach(anonFunc)|JS